Michela Magas - Prototyping Policy

 Michela Precisely, and has the price point for these kinds of things now potentially decreased?
 Because obviously what you want to do with that kind of a system is you want to index-link it.
 You can do all kinds of ways in which you release your IP, and it could be based on the sort of attribution model that we developed with open product licenses, for instance, which was mimicking Creative Commons but in 3D space.
 So basically you can actually set some rules when you originally deploy it, but you can also reassess those because markets change, conditions change.
 You can also decide to index-link it so that it actually moves with the market.

-Of course, my ambition is to construct a system.
-Providing, and I will do the caveat with big letters, that we can solve the environmental impact of decentralised technologies.
-That we introduce, into this whole model, micropayments and nano taxation, so we don’t have to worry about books another year.
+Of course, my ambition is to construct a system, providing, and I will do the caveat with big letters, that we can solve the environmental impact of decentralised technologies, that we introduce, into this whole model, micropayments and nano-taxation, so we don’t have to worry about books at the end of the year.
 Everything is just automatically deducted.
-And that you can introduce all kinds of algorithms for multipliers and special deals and all those kinds of things into those kinds of systems.
-Including contractual obligations, including the kinds of relationship parameters that you want to establish first.
+And that you can introduce all kinds of algorithms for multipliers and special deals and all those kinds of things into those kinds of systems, including contractual obligations, including the kinds of relationship parameters that you want to establish first.
 Again, treat legal the same as you do with metadata.
 You have a one-page contract that stipulates your main obligations.
 You don’t go into enormous 50-page contracts from the outset, you have a basic entry point.

 You actually very often, when you do have 50-page contracts, have no clue in reality.
 You’ve tried to think of all of the different potential issues upfront, and then you’ve inevitably missed on some because the whole landscape is evolving.
 Instead, you do a dynamic system whereby your contracts get updated depending on the case studies, etc. The entire system is dynamic.
 This is, for instance, where the Industry Commons is absolutely essential.
 We have started already the work on semantic interoperability.